Anders Chydenius: Free trade

 In 1765 Chydenius published a pamphlet called The National Gain (Den nationnale winsten), in which he proposes ideas of free trade and industry, explores the relationship between economy and society, and lays out the principles for liberalism, capitalism, and modern democracy.
-In the book Chydenius published theories closely corresponding to Adam Smith's invisible hand, eleven years before Smith published his book, The Wealth of Nations.
+The pamphlet contains ideas anticipating Adam Smith's concept of the invisible hand, though the resemblance is best explained by their common French sources rather than independent discovery — Chydenius himself was unaware of Smith's work, which was not published until 1776.

+The intellectual background to Chydenius's ideas on economic freedom was primarily French: his most important source was the Marquis de Mirabeau the Elder, whose major work had been published in Swedish translation in 1759, and whose ideas on free enterprise Chydenius developed and applied to Swedish conditions.
+The Swedish writer Carl Leuhusen had advocated an equally radical position in 1761.
+Chydenius thus wrote within an established tradition, though he expressed its ideas with exceptional clarity and force.

 Chydenius also put his theories into practice by proposing to the Riksdag of the Estates a drastic trade liberalization of towns along the Gulf of Bothnia.
 However, most of his other propositions were not realized, such as turning Lapland to a nightwatchman state to make the poor province prosper economically:

 – free state, private ownership and individual freedom.
 Inhabitants could choose whatever profession, freedom of trade would be complete, there would be no privileges, regulation or taxes.
 Bureaucracy would be nonexistent, and the only officer would be a judge who would oversee that no-one's rights would be suppressed.